ICC is commited to safeguarding and promoting the welfare of children.

 www.barnardos.org.uk Barnardo’s helps transform the lives of vulnerable children across the UK, offers advice and support in all aspects of home life

-www.childline.org.uk/ Childline is a free 24 hour private and confidential service for children and young people up to the age of 19.
-You can contact a childline counsellor about anything
+www.childline.org.uk/ Childline is a free 24-hour private and confidential service for children and young people up to the age of 19.
+You can contact a Childline counsellor about anything

 http://www.nspcc.org.uk/ The NSPCC protects children and young people across the UK.
-They offer a wide range of services, including national helplines and local projects
+They offer a wide range of services, including national helplines and local projects.

 www.ncb.org.uk/ The National Children’s Bureau is a children’s charity which helps improves the lives of children and young people

-http://www.childrenslegalcentre.com/ is committed to promoting children’s rights in the UK and worldwide.
+http://www.childrenslegalcentre.com/ committed to promoting children’s rights in the UK and worldwide.
 They provide free legal information, advice and representation to children, young people, their families, carers and professionals

-www.citizensadvice.org.uk/ free independent, confidential advice available to everyone
+www.citizensadvice.org.uk/ Free independent, confidential advice available to everyone

 Anti-Bullying

-www.bullying.co.uk/ a website offering advice and support if you are the victim of bullying or know someone who is
+www.bullying.co.uk/ A website offering advice and support if you are the victim of bullying or know someone who is

 www.kidscape.org.uk/ Kidscape equip young people, parents and professionals with the skills to tackle bullying and safeguarding issues